groboclown/petronia/docs/user-configuration.md

 ### Component Configuration

-Setting up the component configuration allows for selecting individual parts of the Petronia system to be active.
+Setting up the component configuration allows for selecting individual parts of the Petronia system to activate.
+This is only loaded once, for the initial configuration file at start time.

-*At the moment there is nothing to be done here.*
+*At the moment there is nothing to be done here.*  This will eventually allow for pluggable behaviors.

 ### Layout Configuration